FabricioLince/BehaviourEsolang/README.md

 Every _Node_ can be evaluated.

+### How To Run

+Behaviour is meant to be an embedded language and run from inside other programs to modify its _Behaviour_, but there are currently two main ways of running Behaviour scripts:

+The `bhv` executable file, which can be used to run Behaviour files.
+Run `bhv` from the command line passing the file name as its first argument to execute the file's script.

+The `env` executable file is a "Runtime Environment" that can be used to run scripts on a line by line fashion.
+Run `env`, type Behaviour expressions on the command line and press `ENTER` to evaluate them.

+### Basic Expressions

 The following is an example of an Assign Expression, in which the Variable `count` receives the value of `12`:

 `count = 12`

-To print a value to the console we can use a Print Expression.
-The Print Expression can be used in the forms:
+To print a value to the console we can use a Print Expression:

 `@"Hello World!"` will print the string `Hello World!` **with** a trailing newline.